xz0127/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests for the appointments scheduled for today
+1. User requests for the appointments scheduled for today.
-2. Nuudle shows a list of appointments scheduled for today
+2. Nuudle shows a list of appointments scheduled for today.

     Use case ends.

 **Extensions**

 * 1a.
-The input keywords are invalid.
+The given keywords are invalid.

     * 1a1.
 Nuudle shows an error message.

       Use case ends.

 * 1b.
-The input date  is invalid.
+The given date is invalid.

     * 1b1.
 Nuudle shows an error message.